 Anyone requesting approval of a master plan must also submit a rezoning application.
 Master plans in existence prior to September 1, 2013, may be amended in accordance with Section 4.7.6 of the Unified Development Ordinance.
 If amendments cannot be approved under these provisions, a rezoning case must be submitted.

 All final site plans are approved through an administrative process in which staff reviews the plans in accordance with the approved master plan.
 This process requires detailed information to be submitted at the zoning stage.
-After the zoning and master plan have been approved, the applicant may proceed to the Development Services Customer Service Center for permitting.
+After the zoning and master plan have been approved, the applicant may proceed to the Planning and Development Customer Service Center for permitting.

 - A neighborhood meeting is required with all property owners within 100 feet of the subject property